PortableApps/Launcher/Other/Source/Manual/topics/languages.rst

 ----------

-If you really can't make language switching work as you need it to, you can :ref:`write a custom segment <advanced-segments-custom>` to do what you need.
+If you really can't make language switching work as you need it to, you can :ref:`write a custom segment <advanced-custom-segment>` to do what you need.
-Remember then that you will need to compile this new code with the PortableApps.com Launcher Generator (see :ref:`compile-pal` for details)
+Remember then that you will need to compile this new code with the PortableApps.com Launcher Generator.
+Also please try :ref:`contacting Chris Morgan <help>` as any code you write or a new language situation may be useful for putting into the PortableApps.com Launcher itself.

 .. _topics-languages-values: